Lartu/ldpl/README.md

 ![Learning Dinosaur](https://github.com/Lartu/ldpl/blob/master/images/reference-logo.png)

 If you want to learn how to code in LDPL, there's a little **tutorial** at https://learnxinyminutes.com/docs/ldpl/.
 Also be sure to check the [examples](./examples)!

 [The **LDPL documentation** is available here](https://docs.ldpl-lang.org/).
 Check that to learn yourself some LDPL (*for the greater good!*).
 The documentation is also uploaded to the [docs](docs) folder of this repository and can be read and modified from there.

 The LDPL documentation can also be found on your system using `man ldpl` when you install LDPL by using `make install` or the LDPL Install Wizard.
 The man page is also available in the [man](/man) folder of this repository.
+If you download a precompiled LDPL binary, the man documentation is included as `ldpl.1`, but you have to install it yourself.

 ## 💻 How to use this compiler

 To use the compiler, you must have a C++ compiler already installed on your system and have mapped it to `c++`, found on your `PATH`.
 The LDPL Compiler compiles LDPL code to C++ code and thus this is a requirement for it to work.

-Once the compiler is set up, go write some LDPL source code, say `source.lsc`.
+Once the compiler is set up, write some LDPL source code, for example `source.ldpl`.
-Then compile the source code using `ldpl source.lsc`.
+Then compile the source code using `ldpl source.ldpl`.
 The compiled, executable binary file will be saved as `source-bin`.
 Done!
-For more info on the compiler run `ldpl -h`.

-For more information, check the [docs](https://docs.ldpl-lang.org/#the-ldpl-compiler).
+For more information on the compiler run `ldpl -h` and check the [docs](https://docs.ldpl-lang.org/#the-ldpl-compiler).

 ### 🔧 Compiler options